freth251/digital-garden/content/projects/tensor-opt-kernels/Building a High-Performance GEMM Kernel.md

 ![[timesec_naive_mem_aliasing_loop_unrolling_x1_loop_unrolling_x3_cache_blocking.png]]

-Here we can observe big optimization gains.
 The GFLOPS start out in in the middle of the pack, possibly due to the overhead incurred by the additional operations needed to setup the cache blocking, but as the matrix size increases we can see that we are performing more than twice the amount of operations per second.

-This optimization shows us that memory is a big bottleneck in performance.
+This optimization shows us that **memory is a big bottleneck in performance**.
 The more we work within the cache, the faster our program is.

 ## SIMD